Cosmogenic Origin of KM3-230213A: Delayed Gamma-Ray Emission from A Cosmic-Ray Transient: Results

 \section{Results}

 Fig.~\ref{fig:schematic} shows a schematic representation of the scenario considered here.
 The straight line path from the source to the observer corresponds to the case of zero time delay between neutrino and $\gamma$-ray signals.
 UHE protons can be deflected by the EGMF, leading to arrival delays in observed signals \citep{Kotera:2008ae, Dermer:2008cy, Murase_2012}.
 Neutrinos, although propagating rectilinearly once produced, may still inherit delays due to proton propagation time before neutrino production and the transverse offset between neutrino production site and the source-observer line of sight.
-Cosmogenic photons experience further delays due to the EM cascade, where pair production and inverse-Compton scattering lengthen the effective propagation path through successive cascade generations.
+Cosmogenic photons experience additional delays due to the EM cascade, in which pair production and inverse-Compton scattering lengthen the effective path length through successive cascade generations.

 The additional delay in the cosmogenic photon spectrum depends on the deflection of secondary electrons during the inverse-Compton energy loss time of $e^\pm$ pair on CMB, $t_{\rm IC}=3m_ec/4\gamma_e\sigma_Tu_{\rm CMB}\approx 0.5\times10^{13}(\gamma_e/10^7)^{-1}$~s at $z=0.1$ \citep{Razzaque:2004cx}.
 The deflection angle of the pairs can be approximated as $\theta_B \approx ct_{\rm IC}/R_L \approx 8.8\times10^{-2}(\gamma_e/10^7)^{-2}(B_{\rm rms}/10^{-14} \text{\ G})$, where $R_L=\gamma_em_ec^2/eB_{\rm rms}$ is the Larmor radius of the pairs in the EGMF.
 For a pencil beam, this corresponds to $\Delta t_B=t_{\rm IC}\theta_B^2/2 \approx 600 \text{\ yrs} \times (\gamma_e/10^7)^{-5}(B_{\rm rms}/10^{-14} \text{\ G})^2$.
 However, in reality, the $\gamma\gamma$ pair production length plays a crucial role, and $e^\pm$ pairs have a finite spreading.
 Hence, the time delay could be written as $\Delta t =\lambda_{\rm \gamma\gamma}\theta_B^2/2c \approx 3.8\times 10^5$~yrs $\times(\gamma_e/10^7)^{-4}\times(n_{\rm CIB}/0.1 \text{\ cm}^{-3})^{-1}\times(B_{\rm rms}/10^{-14} \text{\ G})^2$ at $z\approx0.1$, where $n_{\rm CIB}$ and $\lambda_{\rm \gamma\gamma}$ are the infrared photon number density and the energy loss length due to pair-production \citep{Murase:2008pe}.
 Whereas neutrinos, once produced, travel along a rectilinear path undeflected by the magnetic field and unattenuated by cosmic background radiation.